jon-jacky/home/computing.md

     "(Printing) created the portable book, which men could read in  privacy and  in  isolation from others.
-Man  could now inspire and conspire.Like  easel  painting,  the  printed  book  added  much to the new cult of individualism.
+Man  could now inspire and conspire.
+Like  easel  painting,  the  printed  book  added  much to the new cult of individualism.
 The private, fixed point  of  view  became possible  and  literacy  conferred  the  power  of  detachment, non-involvement. ..."